 Problem Cause Solution Poor product flow.
 Input speed is too slow.
 Increase engine rpm.
 Inadequate material flow from truck or hopper.
 Increase flow of material.
 Flow into the hopper is restricted.
 Clear grating of obstructions.
 Material is too wet or heavy.
 Unloading rates are for dry grain.
 Flighting is worn.
 Repair or replace as required.
 Belt slipping Identify the belt, adjust or replace as required.
 Excessive noise or vibration.
 Remember to follow proper break-in procedures-flighting may run rough until Chatter from wooden bearings.
 Spray penetrating lubricant between shaft and bearing surface.
 Bearings will break in over time.
 If replacement of a bearing becomes necessary, split bearings are available to avoid having to slide all bearings off driveshaft. tube is polished.
-If noise is extreme from outset or continuous after several loads of Flighting peeled back due to plugging.
+If noise is extreme from outset or continuous after several loads of Truss cables incorrectly adjusted. (when equipped) Support end of auger and adjust cables so auger is flat or curves slightly upwards.
+See Maintenance. grain are fed, continue with troubleshooting.
+Flighting peeled back due to plugging.
 Inspect spout end of auger for flighting condition.
-Remove and replace flighting sections as necessary. with troubleshooting.
+Remove and replace flighting sections as necessary.
 Top drive inadequately lubricated.
 Fill to appropriate level with grease.
 Top drive is not designed to be filled with oil.

 Bent flighting sections.
 Support auger and remove all flighting sections.
 Check for straightness of flight stubs by rolling across flat concrete section.
 Straighten stub or replace as necessary.
 Take care not to bend flighting when reinstalling.
 Obstruction in auger tube.
 Visually inspect for cloth or trash wrapped around flighting, or buildup of gum from oily crops such as flax or canola.
 Premature wear on auger tubes.
 Auger being run at low capacity or empty for extended period of time.
 Frequently occurs on farms using grain wagons.
 Auger should not be left unattended when filling bins.
-Depending Bent flighting. more appropriate.
-Flighting allowed to wear beyond normal point of replacement.
-When flighting becomes razor thin at intake, replacement is critical.
+Depending on application, a belt conveyor may be Bent flighting. more appropriate. beyond normal point of replacement. m When flighting becomes razor thin at intake, replacement is critical.
 Since flight material is double thickness at welded lap joints, high spots on flight occur and can accelerate spot tube wear.
 The flighting does not turn.
 Auger flighting is plugged or obstructed.
 Identify and remove obstruction.
 Bearing is seized.
 Identify the bearing and replace.
 A chain is broken.
 Identify the chain and repair or replace.
 Upper drive chain is broken.
 Repair or replace.
 Gearbox is seized.
 Fix or replace the gearbox.
 Gearbox coupler bolt is broken or missing.
 Replace the bolt.
 The bottom flighting will not turn.
 Center coupler bolt is broken or missing.
 Replace the bolt.
 Auger flighting is Obstruction in the auger tube.
 Identify and remove obstruction. noisy.
 Flighting shaft bolts are loose or damaged.
 Tighten or replace bolts.
 Flighting shaft is bent.
 Repair or replace flighting shaft.
 Flighting is damaged.
 Repair or replace flighting.